 Vajra Like Weapons In the New World

 In the new world we encounter a similar deadly lightning weapon used by the sky gods.
 In the Aztec culture there is the god Huitzilopochtli.
 Huitzilopochtli, with his weapon Xiuhcoatl, “the fire serpent”, killed his sister Coyolxauhqui soon after he was born.
 The Mayan rain deity Chaac and the later Aztec Tlaloc are both are depicted carrying their lightning axe.
-Sometimes they are depicted holding snakes, which represent lightning bolts, which they would hurl from the mountaintops where they made their retreat.
-In Peru, we find the god Illapa who is described as a man wielding a club in his left hand and a sling in his right.
+Sometimes they are shown holding snakes, which represent lightning bolts, which they would hurl from the mountaintops where they made their retreat.
+In Peru, the god Illapa is described as a man wielding a club in his left hand and a sling in his right.

 A variation of the lightning motif is the concept of the thunderstone.
 It is believed that thunderstones fall from the sky when the gods are battling each other.
 This idea is widely held throughout Africa.
 The Yoruba of southwestern Nigera, for example, believe their axe carrying storm god Shange creates thunder and lightning and casts “thunderstones” down to earth.
 The elders of this culture would search wherever lightning struck for these magical stones.

 The thunder-producing weapon, the vajra, is only one example of the enormous number of commonalities found in myth, legend, culture and iconography around the world.
 Similarities exist throughout Greek, Sumerian, Norse, Aztec and Australian and American cosmology.
 These parallels include the gods, their lives and their amazing weapons.
 They also include the laws and customs that govern our lives – the very fabric of society.